Narrabundah stormwater improvements

 Many sportsgrounds across Canberra act as retarding basins.
 This includes Southwell Oval in Lyneham and Duffy Oval.
 Construction of a retarding basin at the Narrabundah Playing Fields would include adjustments to the perimeter of the playing fields so as to increase water storage capacity.
 Various other supporting works would also be undertaken inclusive of new pipes, stormwater pits and various kerb, footpath and verge works as required.

-Stormwater upgrade work at Throsby Park (bordered by Throsby Lane and Throsby Crescent) will deliver a retarding basin within the urban open space inclusive of a new playground and landscaping features.
+Stormwater upgrade work at Throsby Park (bordered by Throsby Lane and Throsby Crescent) will deliver a retarding basin within the urban open space.
 Construction of a retarding basin at Throsby Park would include adjustments to the perimeter of the park to increase water storage capacity.
 Various other supporting works would also be undertaken including new pipes, stormwater pits and kerb, footpath and verge works as/where required.

 Stay updated